Working Below Your Pay Grade

 You’re better than most at these activities.
 As a result, your clients frequently ask you to do these things.

 It’s important for you to set boundaries.
 Learn how to respectfully say “no.” Otherwise, you end up doing too much work outside of your unique abilities.

 With these tasks, your interest lasts about 30 minute.
 At that point boredom starts to creep in.
 Here’s an advanced insight: move onto something else once you lose interest.

 The skills you’re average at fall in this category.
-For example, if you love project management, then you’re probably tech savvy.
-Out of necessity you developed a working knowledge about code.
-Since you’re not a developer who writes code all day long, you want to outsource all coding requirements.
+For example, if you love bookkeeping, then you’re probably up to date with managing the financials.
+Out of necessity you developed a working knowledge about sales tax.
+Since you’re not a tax specialist, you want to outsource tax advisory.

-You do these necessary tasks because you possess adequate skills.
-However, you’re not the best at these things.
-Holding onto these tasks interferes with your higher level work.
+You may offer some accounting because you possess adequate skills.
+However, you’re not the expert.
+Dealing with sales tax requirements interferes with your higher level work.

 The tasks in this category feel like punishment.
 You don’t enjoy them and you struggle to do them correctly.
 Secretly, you wish they’d simply disappear.
 Because of that, you spend more time than necessary attempting to do these things.Doing work below your pay grade feels like punishment.
 Secretly, you wish they’d simply disappear.
 Read full post to discover how to fix that. #getpaidwhatyoureworth Click To Tweet

 When I first started sending newsletters, I did everything myself.
 Back in 2009, I struggled to format the newsletter perfectly.
 Sometimes Steve took the kids out of the house, because I got so frustrated.

 The filled out template looked great on my computer.
 Every time I sent a test email something appeared out of alignment.
 I spent many Saturday’s getting my ezine to look pretty.